Kata people: Etymology

 Numerous scholars have connected the names Katir/Kator/Kata and Kam/Kom with ancient Kambojas and identified the Kafirs, especially the Siah-Posh Kafirs, as having descended from ancient.
-The Kata Tribe also lives in Chitral and very much mixed with Chitralies.
+The Kata Tribe also lives in Chitral and very much mixed with Chitralis.
 There is a popular stone by the name of Kata Boht situated in Ozhore (Juwara) Valley Chitral.
 The Kata Tribe also lives in Ozhore and also other part of Chitral.
 The other fact is the tribe lives in Gram; gram is a Nuristani word (of Indo-Aryan origin) meaning "village" (as a "community").
 In ancient times, people were considered rich according to their ownership of animals or land.
 As the Kata tribe in Chitral was considered to be relatively rich, over time, Chitrali speakers began to use kata to mean "rich" or "big".

 History

 Kafiristan is a mountainous region of the Hindu Kush that was isolated and politically independent until the conquest by Afghan conquest of 1896.
 The region became a refuge of an old group of Indo-European people probably mixed with an older substratum, as well as a refuge of a distinct Kafiri group of Indo-Iranian languages, forming part of the wider Dardic languages.
 The inhabitants were known as "kafirs" due to their enduring polytheism (closely related to Vedic religion) while other regions around them became Muslim.
 However, the influence from district names in Kafiristan of Katwar or Kator and the ethnic name Kati has also been suggested.
 The Kafirs were divided into Siyah-Posh, comprising five sub-tribes who spoke Katɘ language while the others were called Safed-Posh comprising Paruni, Waigeli, Wamai and Ashkun.

 The Nuristani/Kafir people practiced a form of ancient Hinduism, infused with accretions developed locally.
 Kafirs represent non-Rigvedic Aryans, identical with the Dasas.
-That their ancestors were pre-Rigvedic Aryans can be inferred from lingusitic, ethnological and theological evidence.
+That their ancestors were pre-Rigvedic Aryans can be inferred from linguistic, ethnological and theological evidence.
 The Kafiri/Nuristani languages contain certain phonetic features not found in Indo-Iranian languages.
 Their chief deity is Imra i.e. Yamaraja which was brought there by the Dasas who worshipped Asuras especially Yama and Varuna.
 Their primary goddess was Disani.
 They also worshipped Indra or Inder.